juju/docs/src/en/models-config.md

 TODO: Check accuracy of key table
       Confirm 'all' harvest mode state.
 Seems it should be "'Dead' or 'Unknown'" OR "a combination of modes 'destroyed' and 'unknown'".
-      Provide an example of using model-defaults to set a per-region attribute.
+      Provide an example yaml file in a model-config or model-defaults context Re yaml files, which takes precedence?
+CLI-specified or file?

 # Configuring models

 A model influences all the machines that Juju creates within it and, in turn, the applications that get deployed onto those machines.
 It is therefore a very powerful feature to be able to configure at the model level.
 Model configuration consists of a collection of keys and their respective values.
 An explanation of how to both view and set these key:value pairs is provided below.
 Notable examples are provided at the end.